FelixForesight2020/BaseBuildingPlus/Config/time_destruction/readme.md

 ### T2 Takes 20 minutes to raid
 ### T3 Takes 40 minutes to raid

-### Rememeber.. you can easily change all these vaules to what your server needs.
+### Rememeber.. you can easily change all these vaules to your liking.
 ### Join the [Discord Server](https://discord.gg/GFeTV7H) if you need any help!